$51.97 Million in Sales Expected for Preferred Bank (NASDAQ:PFBC) This Quarter

-Wall Street analysts expect Preferred Bank (NASDAQ:PFBC – Get Rating) to post $51.97 million in sales for the current fiscal quarter, according to Zacks Investment Research.
-Four analysts have provided estimates for Preferred Bank’s earnings, with the highest sales estimate coming in at $52.30 million and the lowest estimate coming in at $51.80 million.
-Preferred Bank reported sales of $46.69 million during the same quarter last year, which would suggest a positive year-over-year growth rate of 11.3%.
-The firm is scheduled to issue its next quarterly earnings report on Monday, January 1st.
+Equities research analysts expect that Preferred Bank (NASDAQ:PFBC – Get Rating) will report $51.97 million in sales for the current fiscal quarter, Zacks Investment Research reports.
+Four analysts have made estimates for Preferred Bank’s earnings, with estimates ranging from $51.80 million to $52.30 million.
+Preferred Bank posted sales of $46.69 million in the same quarter last year, which would indicate a positive year over year growth rate of 11.3%.
+The business is scheduled to report its next earnings results after the market closes on Monday, January 1st.

 On average, analysts expect that Preferred Bank will report full year sales of $219.33 million for the current year, with estimates ranging from $215.30 million to $225.80 million.
-For the next financial year, analysts forecast that the company will post sales of $246.83 million, with estimates ranging from $240.20 million to $259.12 million.
-Zacks’ sales calculations are a mean average based on a survey of analysts that cover Preferred Bank.
+For the next financial year, analysts expect that the business will post sales of $246.83 million, with estimates ranging from $240.20 million to $259.12 million.
+Zacks’ sales averages are an average based on a survey of research analysts that that provide coverage for Preferred Bank.

-Preferred Bank (NASDAQ:PFBC – Get Rating) last issued its earnings results on Wednesday, January 19th.
+Preferred Bank (NASDAQ:PFBC – Get Rating) last announced its quarterly earnings data on Wednesday, January 19th.
 The bank reported $1.80 EPS for the quarter, beating the Zacks’ consensus estimate of $1.72 by $0.08.
-Preferred Bank had a net margin of 43.53% and a return on equity of 16.95%.
-The business had revenue of $51.38 million for the quarter, compared to the consensus estimate of $51.61 million.
-During the same quarter last year, the firm posted $1.40 EPS.
+The business had revenue of $51.38 million during the quarter, compared to the consensus estimate of $51.61 million.
+Preferred Bank had a return on equity of 16.95% and a net margin of 43.53%.
+During the same quarter in the previous year, the business earned $1.40 earnings per share.

+Several large investors have recently added to or reduced their stakes in the stock.
+Dimensional Fund Advisors LP lifted its stake in shares of Preferred Bank by 0.8% in the third quarter.
+Dimensional Fund Advisors LP now owns 621,638 shares of the bank’s stock worth $41,451,000 after acquiring an additional 4,868 shares in the last quarter.
+Nuveen Asset Management LLC lifted its stake in shares of Preferred Bank by 8.2% in the fourth quarter.
+Nuveen Asset Management LLC now owns 545,920 shares of the bank’s stock worth $39,192,000 after acquiring an additional 41,382 shares in the last quarter.
+Stieven Capital Advisors L.P. lifted its stake in shares of Preferred Bank by 3.2% in the third quarter.
+Stieven Capital Advisors L.P. now owns 313,697 shares of the bank’s stock worth $20,917,000 after acquiring an additional 9,700 shares in the last quarter.
+Geode Capital Management LLC lifted its stake in shares of Preferred Bank by 2.9% in the fourth quarter.
+Geode Capital Management LLC now owns 242,421 shares of the bank’s stock worth $17,403,000 after acquiring an additional 6,761 shares in the last quarter.
+Finally, Renaissance Technologies LLC lifted its stake in shares of Preferred Bank by 7.8% in the third quarter.
+Renaissance Technologies LLC now owns 184,255 shares of the bank’s stock worth $12,286,000 after acquiring an additional 13,400 shares in the last quarter.
+Institutional investors and hedge funds own 72.86% of the company’s stock.

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, April 21st.
-Shareholders of record on Thursday, April 7th will be paid a $0.43 dividend.
-This represents a $1.72 dividend on an annualized basis and a yield of 2.38%.
+The business also recently disclosed a quarterly dividend, which will be paid on Thursday, April 21st.
+Shareholders of record on Thursday, April 7th will be paid a dividend of $0.43 per share.
+This represents a $1.72 dividend on an annualized basis and a dividend yield of 2.44%.
 The ex-dividend date of this dividend is Wednesday, April 6th.
-Preferred Bank’s dividend payout ratio (DPR) is presently 26.79%.
+Preferred Bank’s dividend payout ratio is presently 26.79%.

-Several institutional investors have recently modified their holdings of PFBC.
-Healthcare of Ontario Pension Plan Trust Fund acquired a new stake in shares of Preferred Bank in the third quarter worth $60,000.
-Nisa Investment Advisors LLC acquired a new stake in shares of Preferred Bank in the fourth quarter worth $62,000.
-Teacher Retirement System of Texas acquired a new stake in shares of Preferred Bank in the fourth quarter worth $206,000.
-Everence Capital Management Inc. acquired a new stake in shares of Preferred Bank in the fourth quarter worth $209,000.
-Finally, ProShare Advisors LLC acquired a new position in Preferred Bank during the 4th quarter valued at $248,000.
-Institutional investors and hedge funds own 72.86% of the company’s stock.

 Preferred Bank provides various commercial banking products and services to small and mid-sized businesses and their owners, entrepreneurs, real estate developers and investors, professionals, and high net worth individuals in the United States.
 The company accepts checking, savings, and money market deposit accounts; fixed-rate and fixed maturity retail, and non-retail certificates of deposit; and individual retirement accounts.